atomecorp/atomise/README.md

 ## Usage

-to install the atome development framework, just  type : 'atomize install' in you shell it will create a directory named 'atome' and also install the atome gem Then refer to https://github.com/atomecorp/atome to use or develop the framework
+to install the atome development framework, just  type : 'atomize install' in you shell If you want to install and run the app, just type type : 'atomize install run ' in you shell it will create a directory named 'atome' and also install the atome gem Then refer to https://github.com/atomecorp/atome to use or develop the framework